-The Royal Palace is currently closed while we install a new exhibition and conduct essential conservation work.
+The Royal Palace (apartments) is currently closed while we install a new exhibition and conduct essential conservation work.
+This does not affect the rest of the castle or the crown jewel exhibition, which is open as normal.

 For kings and queens the palace was a richly decorated and furnished place of comfort.